-- At the end of A Christmas Carol, Scrooge whispers to the two gentlemen from the story's beginning (the ones asking for charitable donations) how much he will give, causing them to react in amazement.
-Even though we're working with Victorian economics here, this example makes this trope Older Than Radio.
+- Older Than Radio: At the end of A Christmas Carol, Scrooge whispers to the two gentlemen from the story's beginning (the ones asking for charitable donations) how much he will give, causing them to react in amazement.

-- Those film and theater adaptations that do name a figure give a value that in those days was roughly equal to the salary of a semi-skilled laborer... for three or four years (For example, Scrooge has Scrooge pledge 100 guineas, or £120.
+Those film and theater adaptations that do name a figure give a value that in those days was roughly equal to the salary of a semi-skilled laborer... for three or four years (For example, Scrooge has Scrooge pledge 100 guineas, or £120.
 For most of the film, Bob Cratchit was supporting a family of seven on £39 a year).

 - Early in the Anita Blake series, Anita needs to question a prostitute in order to get some information on her case, and she has to buy the time.
 All we know is that Anita's shocked at the amount (well, and that the prostitute was fully convinced Anita was just using an Unusual Euphemism).

 - In the Quantum Gravity series, money is never mentioned with an explicit number.
 Whether it is merely called a lot of money or about to be told and then cut off as a curse might be varies.
 Given that this is a universe where our universe essentially exploded and mixed very thoroughly with five others, and the currency is likely something no reader would recognize anyway, the amounts would be...complex.